SwiftERM Hyper-personalisation for ecommerce email marketing

 • Most marketing automation tools will provide visual dashboards of aggregated lead data and funnel visualizations to help your team better understand your lead funnels and find the bottlenecks.

 • Conversion rates & ROI: One of the most concrete metrics available for marketers to report on the success of their campaigns is the measurement of conversions and return on investment (ROI).
-Modern marketing automation tools allow marketers to track their spend, attribute revenue, analyze conversion rates for individual assets and channels, and report these figures to C-levels and stakeholders.
+Modern marketing automation tools allow marketers to track their spend attribute revenue, analyse conversion rates for individual assets and channels, and report these figures to C-levels and stakeholders.

 5. SEO, paid media, and digital advertising

-Marketers find increasing success with personalisation through retargeting campaigns, detailed audience targeting for ads, and multi-channel nurture campaigns that make use of all the places where customers spend their time.
-Teams that run these types of campaigns in a marketing automation tool can draw upon multi-channel data for specific customers and leads to build their targeting and segments.
+Marketers find increasing success with hyper-personalisation, detailed audience targeting for ads, and multi-channel nurture campaigns that make use of all the places where customers spend their time.
+Teams that run these types of campaigns as it is wholly autonomous, and can draw upon multi-channel data for specific customers and leads to build their targeting and segments.

 • Account-based marketing: Although the buzz about account-based marketing (ABM) has died down a bit since its height in 2016, many companies still use this marketing technique to increase revenue and ROI.
 ABM tools in marketing automation software help companies run multi-channel engagement campaigns that target specific companies.